junxit/us-congress-bills-112/metadata.md

 - 2011-12-01 — Placed on the Union Calendar, Calendar No. 206.
 - 2011-12-01 — Reported by the Committee on Natural Resources.
 H. Rept.
 112-306.
 - 2011-12-01 — Reported by the Committee on Natural Resources.
 H. Rept.
 112-306.
+- 2012-06-18 — Considered under suspension of the rules. (consideration: CR H3711-3712)
+- 2012-06-18 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1556.
+- 2012-06-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-06-18 — Mr. Hastings (WA) moved to suspend the rules and pass the bill.
+- 2012-06-18 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3711)
+- 2012-06-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H3711)